Before asking a question on GitHub

 To report an issue:

-- Search existing issues.
+- Search existing issues in loopback and loopback-next.
 It’s possible someone has already reported the same problem.

 - Make sure you have a GitHub account.

-- Create a new issue for the bug, following the steps outlined below
+- Create a new issue, following the steps outlined below

 Determine the issue type

 - Questions.
 Please ask questions on StackOverflow, the developer forum or Gitter chat.